 Think about it.
 Your brain is always “on.”
 It takes care of your thoughts and movements, your breathing and heartbeat, your senses — it works hard 24/7, even while you’re asleep.
 This means your brain requires a constant supply of fuel.
 That “fuel” comes from the foods you eat — and what’s in that fuel makes all the difference.
+There are even studies that show that certain foods, such as cumin, can improve mental health.
 Put simply, what you eat directly affects the structure and function of your brain and, ultimately, your mood.

 Being mindful of what your family is regularly consuming in their diets is a practical way to regulate levels of serotonin and other attributes the human body requires in order to operate on a fully-functioning level.